Chickpea and Celery Soup Recipe

 A very hearty, inexpensive soup.

-While the chicken is cooling, slice up the onion, garlic and celery and fry in 1 1/2 tbsp of the olive oil until soft.
+- While the chicken is cooling, slice up the onion, garlic and celery and fry in 1 ½ tablespoon of the olive oil until soft.
 Add the ground coriander and stir.
 Then put it all into the soup.

 To make a vegetarian version, use vegetable stock instead of water and omit the chicken leg.
 If you wish to garnish the bowls of soup, set aside a good heaping few tablespoons of the celery and onion mix just before you put it into the soup.
 In addition to the above for garnish, you can also top the bowls with a drizzle of olive oil, and chopped fresh coriander, if you have any to hand.